dijitalYoruk/InstaKotlinApp/README.md

 # InstaKotlinApp
-This mobile app is a social media application that enables people to share their images and videos.
-In addition, users can chat with each other and make comments about the posts and see the notifications.
-This mobile application is written in Kotlin and various android libraries are used in the creation of this app.
+InstaKotlin is a social media application that enables people to share their images and videos.
+Users can chat with each other and make comments about the posts of other users.
+Used Kotlin, Fragments, Material Design, Firebase, various third-party libraries, Git, consists of 15k lines of code.